 - One of our partners represented several public pension funds in a suit against the top executives of UnitedHealth concerning their unlawful backdating of company stock options.
-This case resulted in a recovery of $920 million from the assets of the individual defendants and those executives were forced to leave the company.
-Also, the company agreed to implement a wide-ranging corporate governance program to help prevent future wrongdoing.
+This case resulted in a recovery of $920 million from the assets of the individual defendants, and those executives were forced to leave the company.
+The company also agreed to implement a wide-ranging corporate governance program to help prevent future wrongdoing.

-- In England, we represented a number of large institutional investors, including Prudential, Legal & General, and Aviva, against Royal Bank of Scotland (“RBS”) in a securities action brought under the Financial Services and Markets Act (England's primary securities act).
-The suit alleges that RBS issued a materially misleading prospectus related to its 2008 Rights Issue by misrepresenting the underlying strength of the bank.
+- In England, we represented a number of large institutional investors, including Prudential, Legal & General, and Aviva, against Royal Bank of Scotland (“RBS”) in a securities action brought under the Financial Services and Markets Act (England’s primary securities act).
+The suit alleged that RBS issued a materially misleading prospectus related to its 2008 Rights Issue by misrepresenting the underlying strength of the bank.
 The case was successfully settled.